jupyterlab/frontends-team-compass/docs/team/becoming-member.md

-# Becoming a JupyterLab Council member
+# Becoming a JupyterLab team member

+This document describe first how to become a council member.
+Then the two subgroups of JupyterLab Council member will be specified:
+- The release group (see [Release team member](#release-team-member))
+- The admin group (see [Admin team member](#github-organization-owners))

+## JupyterLab Council member

-## JupyterLab Council responsibilities
+### JupyterLab Council responsibilities

 Active members actively carry out the responsibilities listed in the [Membership Guide Page](membership_guidelines).

-## Active and inactive membership
+### Active and inactive membership

 There are two types of JupyterLab Council members, **active** and **inactive**.